WeAreSnook/MHCLG-CS-prototype-1.0/source/documentation/index.md

 ## Section 3: DETECT cyber security event

-This section covers measures to ensure security defences remain effective and to detect cyber security events affecting, or with the potential to affect, Scottish public sector organisations (and their essential services and systems).
+This section covers measures to ensure security defences remain effective and to detect cyber security events affecting, or with the potential to affect, English Local Authorities (and their essential services and systems).
 The security control categories under this section cover:

 - Incident detection